 The members of these areas are heard only through radios and through election patrols.
-Both TOUA KAPENA (hiri Open) and OALA OALA RARUA (Central Regional) are never seen in any part of this area.
+Both TOUA KAPENA (hiri Open) and CALA CALA RARUA (Central Regional) are never seen in any part of this area.
 Most people of this Census Division know nothing about the location of the House and what sort of House it was.
 This is sometimes explained to them but only to a few people of the lowland areas and not to the people of the upper parts of the census division.

 2. The Local Government Council was the way to that of Central Government and varying factors of their work was explained.
-No questions were asked because the people were not fully acquainted with these situations and I, as the writer of this report, say that more political education patrols are needed in this area.
+No questions were asked because the people were not fully acquainted with theme situations and I, as the writer of this report, say that more political education patrols are needed in this area.

 The people of Vanapa Census Division are more or less subsistence farmers.
-The living standard concerning the economy between lowland people and upland people of the area differs very between lowland people and upland people of the uplands is hard to imagine greatly.
-The economic development of the uplands is hard to imagine due to the isolation of the people and the rugged terrain.
-The due to the isolation of the people and the rugged terrain.
-The due to the uplands produce enough for themselves.
-Slash and people of the uplands produce enough for themselves.
-Slash and people of the uplands of upper Vanapa to find money is to only way for these people of upper Vanapa to find money is to only way for these people of upper Vanapa to find money is to only way for these people of upper Vanapa to find money is to only way for these people of upper Vanapa to find money is to only way for these people on the main road.
-Even the lowlanders BOINE and GOSISI area down to the main road.
-Even the lowlanders BOINE and GOSISI area down to the main road.
-Even the lowlanders much easier than on the uplands of Vanapa.
+The living standard concerning the economy between lowland people and upland people of the area differs very greatly.
+The economic development of the uplands is hard to imagine due to the isolation of the people andthe rugged terrain.
+The people of the uplands produce enough for themselves.
+Slash and burn type farming is the only type of farming in the area.
+The only way for these people of upper Vanapa to find money is to carry their cash crops like bananas, pumpkin etc. and walk for four (4) full days to reach the main road.
+This is walking from BOINE and GOSISI area down to the main road.
+Even the lowlanders do the same type of farming i.e. slash and burn but the life is much easier than on the uplands of Vanapa.
 The lowlanders have much more income than the uplanders.
 These people come down to the market at anytime when they are ready.

-- 2. The proposed airstrip at HORIGI could help very much for the uplanders of Vanapa.
-I personally feel that this airstrip should uplanders of Vanapa.
-It would also aid the be in action as soon as possible.
-It would also aid the be in action as soon as possible.
+2. The proposed airstrip at HORIGI could help very much for the uplanders of Vanapa.
+I personally feel that this airstrip should be in action as soon as possible.
 It would also aid the Administration Departments in communicating with the people.
 With the help of the S.D.A.
-Mission this strip should be in use early this year. - 3.
-The S.D.A.
-Mission is keen to establish the new site for the proposed aitstrip in this area.
-The previous patrols have inspected the area and have reported that the area is too rugged.
-This proposed airstrip is 1600 feet long and 100 feet wide and This proposed airstrip is 1600 feet long and the holes 50 feet from each side.
+Mission this strip should be in use early this year.

+3. The S.D.A.
+Mission is keen to establish the new site for the proposed aibstrip in this area.
+The provious patrols have inspected the area and have reported that the area is too rugged.
+This proposed airstrip is 1600 feet long and 100 feet wide and 50 feet from each side.
 The strip needs levelling and the holes need filling otherwise it should be alright.
-This could be done need filling otherwise it should be alright.
-With the help of the Mission under supervision of Civil Aviation.
+This could be done with the help of the Mission under supervision of Civil Aviation.
 It should be done to make the life easier.

-SITUATION REPORT continued
+QITUATION REPORT continued